AEB-labs/docs-trade-compliance/docs/Synchronization/sync-bf-calls-overview.md

 next:
   description: ''
 ---
-To subscribe/unsubscribe a host system to/from synchronization events the following API methods are used:
+To subscribe/unsubscribe a partner system to/from synchronization events the following API methods are used:

 * [subscribePartnerSystem()](ref:subscribepartnersystem)
 * [unsubscribePartnerSystem()](ref:unsubscribepartnersystem)